navajomp/howtoclimber/README.md

 ---

-If you get the `fopenmp` error, start by pulling the latest fiels:
+If you get the `fopenmp` error, start by pulling the latest files:
 ```shell
 cd ~/howtoclimber
 git pull